hiddedesmet/terraform-github-actions/README.md

 ### 1. Setting Up Azure Backend and Service Principal

-This repository includes a setup script that:
+This repository includes setup scripts that help you create all necessary resources and permissions:

+#### 1.1 Setting up the backend infrastructure

+The `setup-azure-backend.sh` script:
 - Creates a storage account and container for Terraform state
 - Creates a service principal with OIDC authentication for GitHub Actions
 - Configures all necessary permissions